DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 # Where Are Dialogue Interactions Found?

-In our game, there are "rooms".

-BUT, we need the ability to trigger dialogue interactions whenever.
+We need the ability to trigger dialogue interactions whenever.

 ### Dialogue Interaction Triggers